webmandman/duocfml-coldbox-example/README.md

 Learn all about Duo's web sdk requirements at https://duo.com/docs/oauthapi.

-Duo requires that the redirect uri is using https.
+Duo requires that the redirect uri is secure(https).
 See instructions below.

 # Installation